zzhenglab/ai4chem/book/_build/html/_sources/lecture-05.md

 ```

-### 3.2 Splitting the data
+### 3.2 Splitting the data and train

-Before training, we need to separate the input features (X) from the target (y).
+Before training, we need to separate the input features (`X`) from the target (`y`).
 Then we split into training and test sets to evaluate how well the model generalizes.